Y1Cng/Cheng_Yi_FIP-main/README.md

 # Final Integrated Project

-This is the repo for Midterm Project: Responsive Boxed Layout Web Pages of MMED-1056 Web Development 1.
+This is the repo for the FIP of MMED 1055 and MMED 1056.

 ## Overview